cpjobling/eg-150-textbook/_sources/signals_and_systems/signals/pep_signals.md

 +++ {"slideshow": {"slide_type": "slide"}}

-# Periodic, Energy and Power Signals
+# Unit 2.2: Periodic, Energy and Power Signals

 We continue with our survey of [Signals and Classification of Signals](index.md) by looking at {ref}`p_n_np` and {ref}`e_n_p`.